yjg30737/onepiece-database/README.md

 Using scrapy to crawl the WIKI page data

-This is the GUI version of <a href="https://github.com/yjg30737/one-piece-character-data-scraper">one-piece-character-data-scraper</a>, this uses it as a submodule.
+This is the PyQt GUI version of <a href="https://github.com/yjg30737/one-piece-character-data-scraper">one-piece-character-data-scraper</a>, this uses it as a submodule.

 You can see what kind of info this get in the link above.
 Such as character name, height..